scott-epperly/MppScripts/PowerShell/MppScripter/README.md

 The MppScripter module was created to fill a gap in the ability to create database object scripts in mass against Azure SQL Data Warehouse or an Analytics Platform System (APS - aka Parallel Data Warehouse (PDW)) database.

 ## Release Log
+### v1.0.4
+* Added support for external tables
+* Added Get-ExternalDataSource cmdlet
+* Mofied samples to demonstrate new cmdlet
 ### v1.0.3
 * Added Get-MppSchemaScript to enable schema script support
 * Corrected cmdlet documentation